scalastic/scalastic.github.io/_posts/en/2023-05-27-agility-bullshit.markdown

 ### The Importance of Transparency and Honest Communication

-It is therefore crucial to promote transparency and honest communication from the start, highlighting the realities and challenges that agile teams may face.
+It is therefore crucial to promote transparency and honest communication from the start, highlighting the realities and challenges that Agile teams may face.
 Exaggerated promises should be avoided, and realistic expectation management should be put in place.
 It is also important to provide adequate support to developers, giving them the necessary resources to cope with difficulties and recognizing their successes and efforts.